Zubaidov/OOP_in_Python3/README.md

 [+] PupI is a repository is a repository for open-source third-party Python packages.
-[+] It's similar to RubyGems in the Ruby world, PHP's Packagist, CPAN for Perl, and NPM for Node.js
+[+] It's similar to RubyGems in the Ruby world, PHP's Packagist, CPAN for Perl, and NPM for Node.js [+] All important libraries mantioned in requirements.txt (pip list shaw > requirements.txt)

+## Writing your own Modules and Packages

+[+] Modules are any.py scripts that we call in another .py script.
+[+] Packages are a collection of modules.